vanja-obradovic/postcss-clampwind/README.md

 ### Add custom breakpoints

-Tailwind v4 introduced the new configuration via CSS custom properties, but Tailwind will not output in your CSS any custom properties that's not referenced in your CSS, to solve this issue you should use the `@theme static` directive to create custom breakpoints.
+Tailwind v4 introduced the new configuration via CSS custom properties, but Tailwind by default, will not output in your CSS any custom properties that are not referenced in your CSS, to solve this issue you should use the `@theme static` directive instead of `@theme` to create custom breakpoints.

 ```css
 @theme static {